site2site/shareveillance/presentation.md

 ####Poster-X transforms the delivery of publicity for studio-x and gsapp events from static 2d image into a real-time projection displays that respond to the behavior of passersby.

 ###### Breaking out of the 8.5x11 frame, Poster-X takes advantage of different sensor technologies to instigate interactive communication experiences around Avery Hall.
 A piezoelectric sensor triggers a projection in the elevator depending on how many people are riding.
 A long hallway features a passively scrolling image stream that only slows when a viewer stops to look.
 A sequential set of motion sensors deploys images along a procession of spaces to compose a narrative that follows passersby through the building.
+Cameras at these sites capture and project the viewers back in Studio-X, constantly recomposing a collage of potential 'clients.'

 ####"Web X...YZ"